 A federal grand jury has been convened in Louisiana to investigate potential criminal conduct in connection with the Macondo well incident.
 We are cooperating fully with the DOJ's criminal investigation.
-As of April 24, 2012, the DOJ has not commenced any criminal proceedings against us.
+As of October 23, 2012, the DOJ has not commenced any criminal proceedings against us.
 We cannot predict the status or outcome of the DOJ's criminal investigation or estimate the potential impact the investigation may have on us or our liability assessment, all of which may change as the investigation progresses.
+We have had and expect to continue to have discussions with the DOJ regarding the Macondo well incident and associated pre-incident and post-incident conduct.